 Conclusion

 Have you seen the Disney animated movie Inside Out?
 This movie shows how people can be controlled by their emotions every second of every day.
-Every day, we experience an array of emotions.
+Each day, we experience a wide range of emotions.
 We can feel happiness, sadness, excitement, frustration, or distress.

 All your emotions can be connected to the different events that are happening in your life.
-Both simple & complicated life events can be emotional triggers.
+Both simple and complex life events can act as emotional triggers.
 You can be triggered by the loud noise from your neighbor’s home or the news you heard on television.
-It is not desirable to get overwhelmed by emotions all the time.
-There are some Steps for Managing Your Emotional Triggers we can practice.
+It’s not healthy to let emotions overwhelm you constantly.
+There are some steps for managing your emotional triggers that we can practice.